 What is your favourite wave?

-My absolute favourite wave is Coxos.
+My absolute favorite wave is Coxos.
 This really is the best wave in the area and everybody knows it: the ideal wave with perfect shape and plenty of barrels.
 No secret there.
 It’s probably among the best waves in the whole of Europe.

 However, now that I have started surfing big waves, I am hooked on São Lourenço.